inferno-framework/inferno-reference-server/README.md

   can access and use these images without having to rebuild them.
 - The preloaded version of the server can be run with `docker-compose -f docker-compose.artifactory.yml up`

+## Running without Docker

+If you cannot run docker, you will need to create a postgres database

+Once you have done that, update the src/main/resources/hapi.properties to connect datasource.url, datasource.username, datasource.password, datasource.schema (or make your existing postgres db have the provided values)

+Once that is done, you can run an instance of the fhir-reference server using `mvn jetty:run`.
+You should be able to go to localhost:8080 to see information about the fhir server

+To populate the database with sample data, run `ruby upload.rb` Note: make sure the jetty server is running, and that the FHIR_SERVER variable at the top of upload.rb is correct